-Wondering about the Crypto Infrastructure Bill?
+Wondering about the Infrastructure Bill, also known as the Crypto Tax Bill?
 The Infrastructure Investment and Jobs Act - also known as the Infrastructure Bill - was signed into law by President Biden on the 15th of November 2021.
 Since then, you might have seen panicked discussions across crypto communities about the implications on the crypto market - both long-term and short-term.
-But most of us don't have hours to read through the 1039 pages to see how it might impact their investments - that's why we're breaking down everything crypto investors need to know about the Infrastructure Bill and your crypto.
+But most of us don't have hours to read through the 1039 pages to see how it might impact our investments - that's why we're breaking down everything crypto investors need to know about the Infrastructure Bill and your crypto.

 Let's start with a quick overview of the Infrastructure Bill - because not all of it is actually related to crypto.

-The bill contains $1.2 trillion in spending including $65 billion for broadband access, $55 billion towards water and lead pipe replacements and $11.6 billion for flood prevention projects to name just a few projects.
+The bill contains $1.2 trillion in spending including $65 billion for broadband access, $55 billion for water and lead pipe replacements, and $11.6 billion for flood prevention projects to name just a few projects.

 Of course, this kind of bill needs funding, which is where crypto comes into it.